island-lang/island-lang.github.io/README.md

 I test to see if the same thing happens.
 I put a red ball in the first box, and I verify that I get a green ball in the second box.

-Now I can add more boxes to the second room's blueprint, and set up other rules, which may involve the two initial boxes, but these rules will have no impact on the behavior of the boxes in the first room.
+Now I can add more boxes to the second room's blueprint, and cast more spells, which may involve the two initial boxes, but these spells will have no impact on the behavior of the boxes in the first room.

-### Semantic links metaphor
+### Semantic links

 I create a blueprint for a room.
 It starts out completely empty.

 I put two boxes in the room.
-I constrain them with types, for example, I say the first box can only contain a doll, and the second can only contain a picture.
+I set the first box so it can only contain a doll, and the second to only contain a picture.

 Now I create a secondary room.
 The secondary room starts out empty as well.

 I put two boxes in the second room.

-I declare that the first box is _semantically equivalent_ to the first box in the first room.
+I declare that the first box is a "magic twin" of the first box in the first room.
 Same for the second box and the second box in the first room.
+The twin relationship between the boxes means that any spell I cast that involves one, becomes effective over its twin as well (it doesn't mean they must contain the same item, though, the pairing is only made over the spells, not the materialized box contents).

-In the second room, I introduce a rule that says that if box 1 gets a doll, box 2 would automatically receive a picture of that doll.
-I don't set up any other rules (that is, if box 2 receives a picture, nothing special necessarily happens in box 1).
+In the second room, I cast a spell that says that if box 1 gets a doll, box 2 would receive a picture of that doll.
+I don't cast any further spells (that is, if box 2 receives a picture, nothing special necessarily happens in box 1).

 I use the second room blueprint to generate a new virtual room.
 I put a doll in the first box.
 A picture of that doll appears in the second box.

 I use the first room blueprint and generate a new virtual room.
 I put a doll in the first box.
 A picture of that doll appears in the second box as well!

-### Context embedding metaphor
+### Embedded context

 I create a blueprint for a room.
 I add all sorts of boxes to it.

-I create a secondary room blueprint and add all sorts of boxes to it.
+I create a secondary room blueprint and add some other boxes to it.

 Now I also add another, very special kind of box to the second room.
 This special box is actually a container for an entire room!
 I set the blueprint for the room in the box to be the first room's blueprint.

-Now I can freely set rules that involve the boxes that reside inside of the room that's nested within the box, as if these boxes were a part of the outer room.
+Now I can freely cast spells that involve the boxes that reside inside of the room that's inside the box, as if these boxes were a part of the outer room.

-### Recursive context embedding metaphor
+### Recursively embedded context

 Same as previous, only the blueprint I use for the room inside the special box, is the blueprint of the outer room itself!

 This means that there is an "infinite" nesting of rooms and special boxes: If I look inside the special box I find a room, and inside that room a special box, containing another room, containing a special box, containing a room, repeating endlessly..

-I notice there's a risk that I might get caught in an infinite loop of looking deeper and deeper into the contents of these nested rooms, so I design the rules such that they never look into these inner rooms to more than a finite depth.
+I notice there's a risk that I might get caught in an infinite loop of looking deeper and deeper into the contents of these nested rooms, so I design the spells such that they never look into these inner rooms to more than a finite depth.

-### Semantic query metaphor
+### Semantic query

 I set up a new room blueprint with a number of boxes.